Self-optimizing

 • Less dependency on rare HPC, threading, or GPU specialists

-• Shorter path from prototype to production application
+• A shorter path from numerical prototype to production application

 • More maintainable numerical IP in readable .NET code

-• Better utilization of existing CPU and accelerator hardware
+• Better use of existing CPU and accelerator hardware

 From optimization project to platform capability